Here is a portion of John Piper’s article at Desiring God: Deny Yourself for More Delight.

 The problem with Piper’s understanding of equating things in our life that we could consider opposition, shame, suffering, and death, as taking up our cross, is that our bodies, our flesh, our very selves, are counted dead in sin.
 It is of as much value as beating a dead horse.
 Our flesh merits nothing, no matter what it suffers, and is useless as a medium in order to follow after Jesus.
 While we are to put to death sin, in doing so, our flesh has not suddenly become meritorious.

 Piper’s view of taking up our cross is also incomplete because it is necessarily of an undefined measure, unless we are actually put to death!
-Do we say that we have taken up our cross when we have had only a little opposition, a little shame, and just a little bit of suffering?
+Can we say that we have taken up our cross when we have had only a little opposition, a little shame, and just a little bit of suffering?
 What if it is only for a short period of time?
 Do we still count ourselves having taken up our cross when we are enjoying life and there is no opposition, no shame, and no suffering?
+Furthermore, if a mere willingness fulfils our Lord’s requirement, in order to follow Him, what is the outcome of even the slightest vacillation?

 Why do I feel like I am opposing a Roman Catholic?
 Evangelical Christians, like the Galatians, are time and again constructing idols.
 Idols are easily smashed by the truth of God’s Word, though they are skillfully crafted by persons who wield spiritual authority when they misrepresent the truth.

 We need to take up a cross that causes us to die to sin and to the Law, not a cross of our own estimation that is of no fleshly value.